Dear reader of ADxS.org, please excuse the disruption.

 Seasonal depression or winter depression regularly occurs in the fall/winter and ends in early summer when the days are light again and the sunlight has become strong again.

-Seasonal depression was found in 27% of adults with ADHD.
-Adults with ADHD have a 10-fold risk of developing seasonal depression.7172
+Seasonal depression was found in 27% of adult persons with ADHD.
+Adult people with ADHD have a 10-fold risk of developing seasonal depression.7172

-We see two pathways for seasonal depression, both of which are well compatible with the increased frequency in ADHD sufferers.
+We see two pathways for seasonal depression, both of which are well compatible with the increased frequency in people with ADHD.

 b.
-In addition, a disruption in melatonin production due to insufficient exposure to light on the corresponding ipRGC cells of the retina of the eye, which are responsible for the perception of the degree of brightness.
+Disorder of melatonin production due to insufficient light exposure on the corresponding ipRGC cells of the retina of the eye, which are responsible for the perception of the degree of brightness.
 If these cells are hypersensitive, the diminishing differences in brightness in late fall/winter result in inadequate control of the circadian rhythm.
 This can be a common cause of seasonal depression.

-People affected by seasonal depression showed a deviating function of the ipRGC cells.
+People with ADHD showed an abnormal function of the ipRGC cells.
 They reacted with reduced pupil dilation to blue light, but not to red light.7374 This leads to the hypothesis of a reduced sensitivity to blue light, which causes a weaker control of the suprachiasmatic nucleus by means of natural daylight.

-69% of adults with ADHD reported an increased visual sensitivity to light, compared to 24% of those not affected.
-In addition, those with ADHD wore sunglasses more frequently than those without.
-It is possible that increased visual light sensitivity in ADHD sufferers reflects abnormal retinal development or function.75
+69% of adults with ADHD reported increased visual sensitivity to light, compared to 24% of those not affected.
+In addition, people with ADHD were more likely to wear sunglasses than those without ADHD.
+It is possible that increased visual sensitivity to light in people with ADHD reflects aberrant retinal development or function.75

 There are various hypotheses (or pathways) for depression.